The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/pride-history-quiz.md

             The Trevor Project formally recognizes the 8-stripe inclusive Pride flag design as the official Pride flag.
-          heading: 'You got it! '
+          heading: You’re right.
         incorrectanswer:
           description: >-
-            After a series of complaints against LGBTQ bars in Philadelphia, the city wanted more representation of queer people of color in their community and pushed to add black and brown stripes to the traditional Pride flag.
+            After a series of complaints against LGBTQ bars in Philadelphia, the city wanted more representation of queer Black and Brown folks in their community and pushed to add black and brown stripes to the traditional Pride flag.
 In 2017, the new 8-stripe flag was raised above City Hall in downtown Philadelphia.
-These stripes are a necessary adjustment to the traditional Pride flag to recognize and honor the people of color who started the LGBTQ equality movement and to represent queer people of color who are marginalized to this day.
+These stripes are a necessary adjustment to the traditional Pride flag to recognize and honor Black and Brown members of the LGBTQ community today and those who started the LGBTQ equality movement.
+It also represents queer people of color who are marginalized to this day.

-            The Trevor Project formally recognizes the 8-stripe inclusive Pride flag design as the official Pride flag.
           heading: 'It was actually at City Hall in Philadelphia, Pennsylvania!'
       options:
         - iscorrect: false